 - Generalised anxiety disorder

 - Low self-esteem

 I have an additional specialist interest in staff support groups and clinical supervision for health professionals.

 I can offer clinical supervision via Skype.

-Individual psychotherapy: £70
+Individual psychotherapy: £70 per session

 Individual Supervision: quote on request.